 Although unit is weatherproof, avoid locations that permit water from higher level runoff and overhangs to fall onto unit.

 Select a unit mounting system that provides adequate height to allow installation of condensate trap per requirements.
-See Install External Condensate Trap and Line on page 15 for required trap dimensions.
+Refer to Install External Condensate Trap and Line on page 12 for required trap dimensions.

 ROOF MOUNT